Turkish coffee: Western Europe

-When coffee was eventually popularised, what was served was not genuine Turkish coffee, but a product heavily diluted with water (much weaker than modern espresso) or milk, and sweetened with sugar.
+When coffee was eventually popularised, what was served was not made the Turkish way, but a product heavily diluted with water (much weaker than modern espresso) or milk, and sweetened with sugar.
 "Combining coffee with fresh milk turned a Turkish drink into a French one".
-Already in 1689, in a paper for fellow scientists at the Royal Society, London, John Houghton though stressing coffee's Ottoman origins, said very good coffee was made by boiling the grounds in plenty of water and letting them settle, leaving a clear, reddish liquor: which is not Turkish coffee.
+Already in 1689, in a paper for fellow scientists at the Royal Society, London, John Houghton, though stressing coffee's Ottoman origins, said very good coffee was made by boiling the grounds in plenty of water and letting them settle, leaving a clear, reddish liquor, which is not Turkish coffee.

 Despite this, the "Turkish" connection was strongly promoted, since its exotic connotations helped the new drink to sell.
-Coffeehouse keepers wore turbans, or called their shops "Turk's Head" and suchlike.
+Coffeehouse-keepers wore turbans, or called their shops "Turk's Head" and suchlike.
 Especially in France there was a craze for things Turkish: fashion plates depicted aristocratic ladies taking coffee while dressed as sultanas, attended by servants in Moorish costume.
-Its medical value was stressed: it became popular in France when doctors advised café au lait was good for the health.
+Its medical value was stressed: it became popular in France when doctors advised café au lait was good for health.
 In England, the earliest advertisement (1652) for a coffee house — owned by Pasqua Rosée, an Armenian from Ragusa (modern Dubrovnik) — claimed that Turkish people "are not troubled with the Stone, Gout, Dropsie, or Scurvey" and "their skins are exceedingly cleer and white".
 Despite this, Rosée's product was weak enough to be drunk a half pint (485 ml) at a time on an empty stomach, not an attribute of real Turkish coffee.
 If there were 'Turkish' coffeehouses in Oxford or Paris, the cited historical sources do not show they were serving coffee made in the Turkish manner.

 The real Ottoman influence was on European coffee house culture.
 "The coffeehouse and café, far from being English and French creations, were at heart an import from Mecca, Cairo, and Constantinople", a topic outside the scope of this article.